ASAP-Bilkent/federated_normalization/README.md

 ```bash
 pip install -r requirements.txt
 ```
-To run feature imbalanced experiments, you should fill the numerical features arrays in the `skew.py` with the features you want to create imbalance.
+To run feature imbalanced experiments on tabular datasets, you should fill the numerical features arrays in the `skew.py` with the features you want to create imbalance.
 We have excluded categorical features while doing the experiments.
 ## 📁 Privacy Implementations

 This directory contains proof-of-concept implementations of our proposed privacy-preserving federated normalization techniques.
 It includes simulations for each normalization technique discussed in the paper.